Tangents

 review: Ronin-S gimbal

 When shooting video, there quickly follows a desire to make it look as cinematic as possible - smooth video that doesn't shake.
 I truly despise shaky-cam.
 Gimbals that allow fluid motion were once outside the realm of what we could easily afford ... but it is now very much an accessible option for all of us.
-And right now, I regard the Ronin-S gimbal (B&H / Amazon) as the most attractive option out there.
-But first, a story how I got to the Ronin S: A number of years back I rented the Freefly Movi M5, and loved it, but it was complex to Read more inside...
+And right now (2019), the Ronin-S gimbal (B&H / Amazon) is the most attractive option out thereto get smooth video.
+The Ronin-S is exactly what I needed in a gimbal.
+Easy to set up, and use.
+Adaptable with many user options, all Read more inside...

 • « Previous Page